Formulas to Help Microbes Clean Up Toxic

 the March issue of Agricultural

-The Cold War’s end brought closure for many weapons plants, but toxic
+Research magazine.
+The Cold Wars end brought closure for many weapons plants, but toxic

 TNT residues remain as deadly souvenirs.
 Phanerochaete chrysosporium,